pytorch/rfcs/RFC-0032-numpy-support-in-dynamo.md

 guarantees when it comes to randomness.

 **Accuracy**.
-For deterministic operations, we would expect to give accuracy guarantees similar to those in PyTorch 2.0.
+For deterministic operations, we would expect to give accuracy guarantees similar to those in `torch.compile`.
 In particular, we would expect these decompositions to be as precise as those from NumPy when compared to an `fp64` baseline minus perhaps a small relative error.